jjvanzon/Circular-Language-Spec-Plans/future/tone-change/2020-04-tone-change-in-general-notes.md

 - [x] I might like that after marking trigger words in red, it might be a matter of arbitrarily inserting wiggle words, removing adjectives or changing definite verbs to more polite ones.
 - [x] But I end up scratching my head trying to find a way to reformulate something.
 Difficulty to find the 'nicest' alternate word, or sometimes even to realize something is even wrong with the trigger word I marked in red.
 - [x] Sometimes my brain says: nothing is wrong with trigger word, but when I replaced it with difficulty, I realize the trigger word did seemed to be 'wrong' after all, and realize that things are not necessarily that black and white.
-- [x] But my mind, that is reading and understanding these existing sentences does not sense anything wrong with them really, so has difficulty finding a proper way to change it, or even a reason.
+- [x] But my mind, that is reading and understanding these existing sentences might not sense anything wrong with them really, so has difficulty finding a proper way to change it, or even a reason.
 It's it like my mind resists changing the sentence, because at first I fail to see why.
 - [x] An additional problem seems to be that I have very little energy.
 This computer hobby usually takes little energy.
 I am built that way.
 But certain things about it do take energy.
-This task seems to tap into something my mind does not automatically do naturally or easily.
+This task seems to tap into something my mind might not automatically do naturally or easily.
 Not sure why.
 It just takes too much effort.
 - [x] I kept re-evaluating the sentence as rewritten: whether it 'walked' well, whether it still made sense, whether the wording is varied enough in the document as a whole.
 That might be a lot of language processing for me right now.
 - [x] So after this reflection I am left with a question: How to proceed?
 - [x] Alternative: I am not sure, but could I proceed the same way, and just hope I might have more energy now?